Heather is a financial journalist, editor and conference moderator and an experienced broadcaster.

 A moderator for conferences, webinars and discussions, she has chaired sessions for clients including The Telegraph, the Swedish tech accelerators Sting and Go West and Digital Hub Denmark, the Danish government’s tech investment fund.

 She is a Forbes Senior Correspondent, specialising in green tech and Scandinavia.

-Having worked in the City of London for five years, first as a graduate trainee stockbroker with Rowe & Pitman and then as a fund manager with Allied Hambro, she became a journalist with Financial Weekly before going to work for the Financial Times where she was Junior Markets Correspondent.
+Having worked in the City of London for five years, first as a graduate trainee stockbroker with Rowe & Pitman and then as a fund manager with Allied Hambro, Heather became a journalist with Financial Weekly before moving to the Financial Times where she was Junior Markets Correspondent.
 She was also appeared on BBC Radio Four’s Moneybox and Financial World Tonight.

 Over many years she has contributed to newspapers and magazines including Weekend FT, The Telegraph, Sunday Times Travel, Travel Weekly, The Guardian, Management Today, Modern Investor, The New Statesman, Reader’s Digest, Healthy, Travel Weekly, and Money Management as well as airline magazines Voyager and Scanorama.

 In 2014 she was a Visiting Scholar at Sidney Sussex College, Cambridge, researching Sweden’s role in the Second World War.
 She has also written the Rough Guide Chronicle of Irish History.